alex-monroe/ff-schedule-generator/README.md

 Both endpoints return `200 OK` with the body `"ok"`.

+Cross-Origin Resource Sharing (CORS) is enabled so browser-based clients can request schedules from any domain.

 ## Example Request

 After starting the server, you can send an HTTP request to it using Python.
 The